plforacle/heatwave-implementation/connect-dbs-bastion/connect-dbs-bastion.md

     ![notepad display](./images/notepad-connect-command.png "notepad display")

-5. Open the cloud shell and enter the command from the notepad.
-Add  the Database IP address Enter IP addtess from notepad It should like this..
+5. Open a Windows PowerShell or Mac Terminal and enter the command from the notepad.
+Add  the ssh file name  and the Database Port  value (3306) It should like this..

     *Don't forget the -v  character*

-    `ssh -i <privateKey> -N -L 3306:10.0.1.91:3306 -p 22 ocid1.bastionsession.oc1.iad.amaaaaaa4flldaqaenwy5wydszfhp2q7af463mdzgeh33kakv5ztmoq4v3nq@host.bastion.us-ashburn-1.oci.oraclecloud.com -v`
+    `ssh -i ~/.ssh/id_rsa -N -L 3306:10.0.1.17:3306 -p 22 ocid1.bastionsession.oc1.iad.amaaaaaa47ys2xaabm3koownovovwekvkitudcvdjk6dc5qtl6c6mtwxdkuq@host.bastion.us-ashburn-1.oci.oraclecloud.com -v`

 6. Use MySQL Shell to connect to the MySQL Database Service.
 Enter: